smoeding/puppet-openssl/REFERENCE.md

 Valid values: `present`, `absent`

-Specifies whether the resource should exist.
+The basic property that the resource should be in.

 Default value: `present`